EMNLP 2026 Workshop on

 Anonymization

 Archival submissions should be anonymized for double-blind review.
 Please remove author names, affiliations, acknowledgements, and other identifying information from the manuscript and supplementary material where appropriate.
+Non-archival submissions do not need to be anonymous.

-Review criteria
+Reviewing criteria

 Presentation